UniQHW/SparkFun-MicroOLED-BMP-Converter/README.md

 ```

 Enable invert Image (Lighter becomes OFF, darker becomes ON):				  -i    || --invert
 Disable invert Images (If invert has been enabled):					  -ui   || --undoInvert

 Disable definition of MicroOled object in header:				          -ndef || --noDefine
 (Re)enable definition of MicroOled object in header:				          -rdef || --reDefine

-Generate draw functions for multiple bitmaps into only one header (does't work with -ca):	-c    || --combine
+Generate draw functions for multiple bitmaps into only one header (does't work with -a or -ca)  -c    || --combine
 Disable combining (If enabled):								  -uc   || --undoCombine

+Enable animation combine.
+Combines into a single function with a delay argument (not compatible with -c or -ca)  -a || --animation

-Generate draw functions for multiple bitmaps into a single array (doesn't work with -c):	-ca   || --combineArray
+Generate draw functions for multiple bitmaps into a single array (doesn't work with -c or -a):  -ca   || --combineArray

 ```